-Marissa Long, Gallery Manager & Curator, comes to Art Enables in 2020 with 15 years of experience in the arts as a gallery manager, exhibitions and program coordinator, curator, educator, and entrepreneur.
+Marissa Long, Gallery Director & Curator, comes to Art Enables in 2020 with 15 years of experience in the arts as a gallery manager, exhibitions and program coordinator, curator, educator, and entrepreneur.
 In the past, she has worked with Transformer, a non-profit supporting and promoting emerging artists, as Assistant Director of an art consulting firm, and as a volunteer with the non-profit Museum of Science Fiction, where she served as Director of Special Exhibitions and Programs.
 From 2011 - 2019, she ran her own business that provided original, award-winning arts programming for elementary school kids all over the DC/metro area.
-Marissa is an artist herself, working in photography, sculpture, and other media, and is a current artist in residence at the Arlington Arts Center.
+Marissa is an artist herself, working in photography, sculpture, and other media, and is a current artist in residence at MoCA Arlington.
 She holds a BFA from the Corcoran College of Art + Design.
-Originally from Pennsylvania, Marissa currently lives in Arlington, VA, with her husband and one very sweet cat..
+Originally from Pennsylvania, Marissa currently lives in Arlington, VA, with her husband and one very sweet cat.

-Courtney Smith, Development and Communications Manager, has a B.S. in Communications from East Carolina University.
+Courtney Smith, Director of Development and Communications, has a B.S. in Communications from East Carolina University.
 Originally from North Carolina, Courtney has called Washington, D.C., home since 2011.
-Before joining Art Enables, she spent four years at Friends of the National Zoo—the dedicated non-profit partner of the Smithsonian’s National Zoo—in marketing, communications, and fundraising.
+Before joining Art Enables, she spent several years at Friends of the National Zoo in marketing, communications, and fundraising.
 Courtney is active in the D.C. community, volunteering as an athletic partner with Special Olympics D.C. and a feline foster parent for the Humane Rescue Alliance.
-In her spare time, she enjoys photography, gardening, and spending time in the great outdoors with her husband, daughter, and sweet old hound dog.
+In her spare time, she enjoys cuddling with her sweet old hound dog, photography, embroidery, reading memoirs, and discovering the quirks of the city with her husband and daughter.

 Aimee Wanner, Program Manager, is a photographer, designer, and local advocate for the rights of people with disabilities.
 She joins Art Enables after working as an Employment Specialist, where she supported transitioning youth in a job training program at the Smithsonian and engaged with businesses in the DMV area to find job placements for the program graduates.
 Aimee is currently part of the Human Relations Coalition in DC.
 Since 2013 she has been on the board of the Jersey City Museum as their Collections Chair, where she assists with writing grants, curating exhibits, and ensuring the safety of the collection.
 For more than ten years, Aimee has been an art educator for children ages 2-16 within the school and after-school programs.
 She has a BFA in Graphic Design from Manhattanville College and an MA in Museum Management from Montclair State University.